16. Debugging

 • Add a print to see if Python actually executed a specific code block

-• Prints are great since they allow for a quick investigation into what we expect vs. what is actually happening
+• Prints are useful because they let us compare what we expect with what is actually happening

 Activity

 There is a problem with the following function.
-It almost works, but it’s slightly off.
-Read the description, see if you can identify the issue, and then make use of prints to print out the values and hopefully pinpoint and fix the issue.
+It almost works, but it is slightly off.
+Read the description, see if you can identify the issue, and then use prints to inspect values and track down the problem.

 1def sum_numbers_up_to(n: int) -> int: